ANALYTICS SOLUTIONS2025-10-30

 The next step in designing reports is to determine the information you want your users to view and the results you want them to get.

-A report is a detailed presentation of facts and can come in summary form, too.
-Then, there’s the query.
-Data Report summaries provide a snapshot of an organization’s performance.
+A report is a detailed presentation of facts, and it can also be presented in a summary form.
+Then, there's the query.
+Data Report summaries provide a snapshot of an organization's performance.

 They are usually generated for top management, who then disseminate the information to their staff.

 Form queries are more complex.
-They are typically requested by users to filter the information they want.
+Users typically request them to filter the information they want.

-For example, an analyst might want to look at sales growth by individual products, geographical locations, or customers within particular organizations.
+For example, an analyst may want to examine sales growth by individual product, geographical location, or customer within specific organizations.

 What is the Purpose of Data Reports?